codeigniter4/CodeIgniter4/user_guide_src/source/installation/troubleshooting.rst

 CodeIgniter logs error messages, according to the settings in **app/Config/Logger.php**.

 You can adjust the error threshold to see more or fewer messages.
+See :ref:`Logging <logging-configuration>` for details.

 The default configuration has daily log files stored in `writable/logs`.
 It would be a good idea to check them if things aren't working the way you expect!